Potladurthy-Sai-Praneeth/Face-Anti-Spoofing/readme.md

    ```

 ## Usage
-    1) Generate facial embeddings of users.
+- Generate facial embeddings of users.
 The script **authenticate.py** is designed to automate the process of user facial embedding generation.
 To generate embeddings we need to pass the folder containing user images as arguments to the file.

     ` python authenticate.py --generate '<path to images>' `

     The script generates the embeddings into the same folder where the 'authenticate.py' is located.

-    2) Once the facial embeddings are generated run the same script without any arguments for multi-user authentication.
+- Once the facial embeddings are generated run the same script without any arguments for multi-user authentication.

         `python authenticate.py`

 ## Acknowledgments
-This project is inspired by the research paper: "UCDCN: A Nested Architecture Based on Central Difference Convolution for Face Anti-Spoofing" published in Complex & Intelligent Systems.
+This project is inspired by the research paper: ["UCDCN: A Nested Architecture Based on Central Difference Convolution for Face Anti-Spoofing"](https://link.springer.com/article/10.1007/s40747-024-01397-0).